freddegurre/sequalize-burger/README.md

 # Burger application

-This Application is a logger built with MySQL, Node, Express, Handlebars and a homemade ORM.
+This Application is a logger built with MySQL, Node, Express, Handlebars and using sequelize instead of ORM.
 Its following the MVC design pattern, using Node and MySQL to query and route data in your app, and Handlebars to generate the HTML.

 ### How does it work
 * Burger, is a restaurant app that lets users input the names of burgers they'd like to eat.